sergiocollado/potpourri/Notes_on_Embedded_Systems/notes_on_linux_inner_workings.md

 ref: https://man7.org/linux/man-pages/man7/time.7.html

-linux with its posix rea-time extension support both: absolute and relative time
+linux with its posix real-time extension support both: absolute and relative time

 Relative time is based in a hardware timer, based on PIT (Programmable Interval Timer) and TSC (Time Stamp Counter) or it is based in SCT (system Clock Time).